FAQS

 What’s Brisbane Powerhouse’s involvement in Melt?

-A not-for-profit organisation, Brisbane Powerhouse is Melt’s producer, in other words Brisbane Powerhouse organises the Festival across the city in collaboration with its stakeholders and partners.
+A not-for-profit organisation, Brisbane Powerhouse is the producing house of Melt, in other words Brisbane Powerhouse has a dedicated ‘Melt team’ who organise the festival across the city in collaboration with its stakeholders and partners.

 Melt is guided by the Melt Reference Group (MRG), a committee of Queer voices with diverse perspectives, specialisations and backgrounds.
 Luke Furness, Chair of the MRG is also a director on the board of Brisbane Powerhouse.